Menu

 All classes Big-Up A Book regularly, where individual children bring in a book from home or a library book to share with their class mates and give a personal response to show their own joy in sharing a book they love.

-All Key Stage 2 classes have access to the school library so that the children get a chance to choose a book of their choice to take home and read for their own pleasure.
-Teachers to keep a record and ensure children are encouraged to return books as they would to a public library.
+All Key Stage 2 classes have access to the school library so that the children are able to choose a book of their choice to take home and read for their own pleasure.
+Teachers keep a record and ensure children are encouraged to return books as they would to a public library.

 In Y5/6 the children are actively encouraged to read widely out of school for pleasure – library books, own books, newspapers, magazines and e-books.